margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Boots ##
 These boots of mine that I love.
-They've really been everywhere. <br>
+They've been everywhere. <br>
 They've walked down many roads. <br>
 They've dug their heels into the dirt. <br>
 Can't you see?
 They've really been worn. <br>